laravel/docs/templates.md

 	The current UNIX timestamp is {{ time() }}.

+If you need to display a string that is wrapped in curly braces, you may escape the Blade behavior by prefixing your text with an `@` symbol:

+**Displaying Raw Text With Curly Braces**

+	@{{ This will not be processed by Blade }}

 Of course, all user supplied data should be escaped or purified.
 To escape the output, you may use the triple curly brace syntax:

 	Hello, {{{ $name }}}.